graphql/graphql-spec/rfcs/SchemaCoordinates.md

 **Proposed by:** [Mark Larah](https://twitter.com/mark_larah) - Yelp

-This RFC proposes formalizing "Schema Coordinates" - a human readable syntax to uniquely identify a type, field, or field argument defined in a GraphQL Schema.
+This RFC proposes formalizing "Schema Coordinates" - a human readable syntax to uniquely identify a type, field, field argument, enum value, directive or directive argument defined in a GraphQL Schema.

 This should be listed as a non-normative note in the GraphQL specification to serve as an official reference for use by third party tooling.

 ## 📜 Problem Statement

-Third party GraphQL tooling and libraries may wish to refer to a field, or set of fields in a schema.
+GraphQL tooling and libraries may wish to refer to the various components of a GraphQL schema.
 Use cases include documentation, metrics and logging libraries.

 ![](https://i.fluffy.cc/5Cz9cpwLVsH1FsSF9VPVLwXvwrGpNh7q.png)

 _(Example shown from GraphiQL's documentation search tab)_

-There already exists a convention used by some third party libraries for writing out fields in a unique way for such purposes.
+There already exists a convention used by some libraries and tools for writing out fields in a unique way for such purposes.
 However, there is no formal specification or name for this convention.